Upside Down (Jack Johnson song)

-"Upside Down" is a song written, co-produced, and performed by Jack Johnson for the 2006 animated film Curious George.
+"Upside Down" is a song written and performed by Jack Johnson, and used for the 2006 animated film Curious George.
 It is the first track and first single from the soundtrack album Sing-A-Longs and Lullabies for the Film Curious George, which was released in February 2006 (same month as theaters).
+A remix edition featuring Money Mark was released as a bonus track on some versions of Sing-A-Longs and Lullabies for the Film Curious George.

 Commercial performance

-It peaked at #38 on the Billboard Hot 100 and was Johnson's only US Top 40 hit until "You and Your Heart" in 2010.
-Released as a single in the UK on May 22, 2006, it debuted at #45 in the UK Singles Chart the day before its physical release via download sales alone.
-The following week, it became Jack Johnson's second UK Top 40 entry, peaking at #30.
-It has been certified Platinum by the RIAA for sales of over 1,000,000 in the United States alone.
+The song peaked at number 38 on the Billboard Hot 100 and was Johnson's only US top-40 hit until "You and Your Heart" in 2010.
+It debuted at number 45 on the UK Singles Chart the day before its physical release via download sales alone.
+The following week, it became Jack Johnson's second UK Top 40 entry, peaking at number 30.
+It has been certified Platinum by the RIAA for sales of over one million units in the United States.

 Music video

 The music video begins with Johnson walking along a pier carrying a guitar as Curious George watches from a tree.
 Johnson then slips on a banana peel and falls into the ocean.
-He is then shown in place of The Man With The Yellow Hat in several scenes from the film.
-The video was directed by prolific music video directors The Malloys.
+He is then shown in place of the Man with the Yellow Hat in several scenes from the film.
+It's a blend of live-action and 2D animations, where it shows Johnson interacting with the animated George.
+The video was directed by prolific music video directors the Malloys.